 The University's major source of revenue continues to be State noncapital appropriations.
 Therefore, the economic condition of the University is closely tied to that of the State of Florida.
-The Florida Legislature increased its appropriation to the State University System by \$202.8 million, or 4.3 percent, for fiscal year 2017-18.
-This amount includes \$120.6 million of additional funding to support recruitment and retention of faculty and research scholars, as well as to support excellence in specified professional and graduate degree programs.
-The University received \$3.7 million of these funds.
-In addition, the University was provided an additional \$1 million to improve its online degree programs.
+The Florida Legislature increased its appropriation to the State University System by \$146.3 million, or 3 percent, for fiscal year 2018-19.
+This amount includes \$30 million of funding to support recruitment and retention of faculty and research scholars, as well as to support excellence in specified professional and graduate degree programs.
+The University received \$0.8 million of these funds.
+In addition, the University was provided \$6 million in operational support.

-For fiscal year 2017-18 capital appropriations, the University received an additional \$3.5 million towards the new Center for Student Success, and \$1.5 million for Student Union renovations.
+For fiscal year 2018-19 capital appropriations, the University received an additional \$2.3 million for minor renovations, and \$1.2 million for Student Union renovations.

 Enrollment is an important factor in the outcome of the University's financial condition.
-Enrollment for Fall 2017 has increased 3 percent compared to the previous year.
-The University projects continued enrollment growth of 4.6 percent through the 2021-22 fiscal year.
-The University has placed a strategic emphasis on student success by increasing the availability of online courses and intensive academic support in all academic disciplines in an effort to ensure that students are retained and progress more rapidly towards graduation.
-The University has also increased focus on strengthening academic programs and administrative units through expanded utilization of data analytics and performance management.
+Enrollment for Fall 2018 has increased 1.1 percent compared to the previous year.
+The University projects continued enrollment growth of 4.9 percent through the 2021-22 fiscal year.
+The University has placed a strategic emphasis on student success by restructuring academic advisement while increasing intensive academic support in all academic disciplines and enhancing student support services to ensure that students are retained and progress more rapidly towards graduation.
+The University will also continue its focus on strengthening academic programs and administrative units through expanded utilization of data analytics and performance management.